abrarsheikhsony/SFDC-apex-mdapi/README.md

 # Apex Metadata API

+## Presentation deck of "Make Awesome Admins Happy with the Apex Metadata API" from Salesforce World Tour London 17 May 2018
+<a href="https://www.slideshare.net/secret/CjvJYDcjZ8Uqjg" target="_blank" alt="Make Awesome Admins Happy with the Apex Metadata API">Make Awesome Admins Happy with the Apex Metadata API</a>

 ## What is Apex Metadata API?
 It allows you to make metadata changes directly from Apex.